evilusean/Pysean/Sean/ProductSean/REAPER-Mania/!YT-GettingStarted-Notes.md

  - Collapse Folder Options = 'Preferences' -> 'Track Control Panel' -> 'Folder Collapse Buttons Cycles Tracks Heights' -> 'Normal, small, hidden'
 # Best MIDI settings for REAPER-2024-12-18
 [Video](https://www.youtube.com/watch?v=bc58K9a_kW4&ab_channel=Reapertips%7CAlejandro)
-- **Go to Preferences > General > Select "Export Configuration”**.
-A checklist will appear.
-If you check all items, REAPER will export everything, giving you an exact replica of your current REAPER when you import this file into another instance. - for future sean, save a template somewhere and back it up, so I don't have to sink days into redoing the settings/configs again